 You can buy some clothing for yourself or as a gift, beach accessories such as hats and sunglasses, handmade bags, watches, designer jewels, magnets, tiles, etc.

-I really like shopping in the Algarve and always buy swimming suits, shorts for myself, and magnets, tablecloths and tea towels for gifts.
+I really like shopping in Faro and in the Algarve in general.
+I always buy swimming suits, shorts for myself, magnets, tablecloths and tea towels for gifts.
 People love it!

-Prices are good, especially as compared to the UK.
+Prices are reasonable, especially compared to the UK.

 15 – Visit the Palácio de Estói

-And the last, but not least thing to do in Faro, is the Palácio de Estói, one of my favourite Faro’s attractions.
+And the last, but not least thing to do in Faro, is the Palácio de Estói, one of my favourite Faro attractions.

 Located in the village of Estoi, 10 Km from Faro, Pousada Palácio de Estói is the unique neo-Baroque and neo-Rococo styles palace with gorgeous French-inspired gardens in the Algarve.